-2. Mini-Grant Faculty Fellowships: Provides a research grant for transdisciplinary group project proposals in an amount up to $2,500 to support new research and/or research project completion.
+2. Mini-Grant Faculty Fellowships: Provided a research grant for transdisciplinary group project proposals in an amount up to $2,500 to support new research and/or research project completion.
 Up to 8 mini-grant faculty fellowships awarded annually.

-3. Grant Fellowships: Provides a research grant for transdisciplinary group project proposals in an amount up to $7,500 to support new research and/or research project completion.
+3. Grant Fellowships: Provided a research grant for transdisciplinary group project proposals in an amount up to $7,500 to support new research and/or research project completion.
 Up to 9 large grant faculty fellowships awarded annually.

 KREC Competitive Grants Program (FY2008-2011)

 The Kentucky Renewable Energy Consortium (KREC), administered by the Kentucky Pollution Prevention Center (KPPC) at UofL's J.B.
 Speed School of Engineering, encouraged faculty research through the Competitive Grants Program.
 KREC advanced and funded innovative research on renewable energy and energy efficiency that focuses on developing resource-responsible technologies and practices for the energy sector.
 A total of $864,000 was awarded to seven recipients in the latest round of grants.

 In our efforts to make UofL into a living laboratory of sustainability, the Council seeks researchers and faculty collaborators from all disciplines to work directly with us and to sponsor students (GRAs, interns, work-study, service learning, class projects, volunteers, etc.) to help us investigate ways to improve and enhance sustainability.
 UofL has many concrete sustainability research needs, including the following vital efforts:

 - Metrics for Sustainability: Gathering and analyzing data about campus sustainability